 You can get health care at many different places, including the emergency department when you’re injured or very sick.
 But it’s best to get regular care from a primary care provider (often a doctor at a family medicine clinic).
 Primary care providers work with you to make sure that you get the right services, manage your chronic conditions and improve your health and well-being.
 It might take more than one visit to figure out if a provider is right for you, so it’s important to be proactive and start your search now.

 If you aren’t sure how to find a doctor in your area, your health insurance company’s website is a good place to start.
-If you have a health insurance plan in the Charlotte area, you can check out the Bright Health provider search tool here and the Blue Cross Blue Shield provider search tool here.
+If you have a health insurance plan in the Charlotte area, use the following provider search tools:

 Or, if you know of a doctor that a friend or family member recommended to you, you can call that doctor’s office to see if they accept your health insurance plan.
 Remember, your care will be a lot cheaper if you go to a doctor in your health plan’s network.